Bali: a brief travel guide

 #1 Goa Lawah /Bat Cave Temple

-Goa Lawah also known as Bat Cave is very important to the Balinese Hindu community and one of Bali’s most important temples as it is one of Bali’s key nine directional temples like Tanah Lot.
-It is a nice place to visit, especially if you are interested in temples and religious places, but you might be a bit disappointed by the full of smelly bats cave, which is not so impressive and definitely not accessible.
+Goa Lawah, also known as the Bat Cave, is very important to the Balinese Hindu community and is one of Bali’s most significant temples, as it is one of the island’s nine directional temples, like Tanah Lot.
+It is a nice place to visit, especially if you are interested in temples and religious sites, but you might be slightly disappointed by the cave, which is full of smelly bats, not very impressive, and definitely not accessible.

 #2.Waterbom Bali Park

-Water slides, water games, tropical gardens and pools in an area of 38,000 m2 in Kuta!
-A great way of spending a day with family or friends.
-You can splash after a 25.9 m height, race your friends, shower under the waterfalls, take a relaxing ride and swim to the swim-up bar for tropical drinks.
-It includes various canteens, open-air restaurants and spas.
+Water slides, water games, tropical gardens and pools spread across an area of 38,000 m² in Kuta!
+A great way to spend a day with family or friends.
+You can splash down from a height of 25.9 meters, race your friends, shower under waterfalls, or take a relaxing ride.
+The park includes various canteens, open-air restaurants, and spas.
 I don’t consider it a cheap activity, but you may want to try it.
-I did and I didn’t regret it!
+I did, and I didn’t regret it!

 What should not be your priority to visit in Bali